brevzin/cpp_proposals/2561_operator_try/operator-try.md

 We do have precedent for other operators not being easily used in unevaluated contexts (`co_await`, `co_yield`), so this wouldn't be the first one.
 It's unclear to me yet whether it is actually useful to make this work.
 I think, though, that shipping (1) now doesn't necessarily prevent changing to (2) later, as it would be largely a matter of taking ill-formed expressions and making them well-formed with their desired meaning.

+### Where is `expr.try?` valid?

+Following on from the previous section, I'm proposing that `expr.try?` is valid specifically in function bodies with a declared return type whose return type has a `try_traits` specialization.
+That is, not in `main()`, not in a `void` function, not a namespace scope, not in a default argument, not in a coroutine, etc.

 ### Lifetime and Value Category

 Consider this fragment: